 Before we get to the specific steps involved, you’ll want to have some supplies on hand for cleaning your trumpet.
 You’ll find a basic set of tools will accomplish the job just fine.
 You don’t need to spend a lot of money to keep your horn in tip-top shape.

 There are plenty of pre-packaged cleaning kits available designed for this task.
 I’ve always used the Yamaha standard trumpet/cornet cleaning kit.
-It costs between $15 and $20 and is available pretty much anywhere, such as Amazon.com or your local instrument store.
+It costs between $15 and $20 and is likely available in your local instrument or music store, as well as online through Amazon.

 The tools included in a typical cleaning kit are: